How to Easily List WordPress Custom Post Types in a Searchable Table

 Tip: If you’re adding a categories column, bear in mind that custom post type categories are actually taxonomies, not categories!
 This means that you need to add

 tax: before the taxonomy slug in your list of columns (e.g.

 tax:download_category).
 This tells Posts Table Pro that it’s a custom taxonomy.

 You can also enable lazy loading to help your table load faster – ideal if you’re listing a large number of custom posts:

 Add search and filters

 Finally, in order to make your table easy to navigate, you’ll want to adjust the sort, filter, and search features.
-Under Sorting, choose the information from the Sort by dropdown menu that best fits your content.
+Under Sorting, choose the information from the Sort by dropdown menu item that best fits your content.
 You may want to sort the table by title, date, ID, or some other criteria.
-Then head down to Table Controls, and enable search filters by selecting Show based on columns in table from the first dropdown menu:
+Then head down to Table Controls, and enable search filters by selecting Show based on columns in table from the first dropdown menu item: